 This is a colorful hake and prawn one-pot curry.

 In case you missed our last article on why you need to eat more seafood, read it here.
 Apparently eating lots of seafood can literally make you a happier person.

-This one meal of coconut fish curry and brown rice, can give you a hearty, wholesome, and complete dinner.
-And in terms of nutrition and taste the fish gives you a quick protein fix.
-Paired with brown rice to pack in some complex carbohydrates and coconut to meet your requirement for healthy fats.
+This one meal of coconut fish curry and brown rice can give you a hearty, wholesome, and complete dinner.
+And in terms of nutrition and taste, the fish gives you a quick protein fix.
+Paired with brown rice, pack in some complex carbohydrates and coconut to meet your requirements for healthy fats.
 This is a winning combinatio13n that cannot be replaced.

 Eat this piping hot while sitting outside and enjoy!

 - Finely grate 1 piece of fresh Ginger

 - Add 1 teaspoon Shrimp Paste

 - 1 small red chili, shredded (deseeded if you don’t like it too hot)